Same-sex marriage in Michigan

 Same-sex marriage has been legal in Michigan since the U.S. Supreme Court's ruling in Obergefell v.
 Hodges on June 26, 2015.
 On March 21, 2014, the U.S. District Court for the Eastern District of Michigan ruled the state's denial of marriage rights to same-sex couples unconstitutional in DeBoer v.
 Snyder.
 More than 300 same-sex couples married in Michigan the next day before the Sixth Circuit Court of Appeals stayed enforcement of the district court's decision.
 On November 6, the Sixth Circuit reversed the lower court's ruling and upheld Michigan's ban on same-sex marriage.
 The Supreme Court overturned the Sixth Circuit's ruling and legalized same-sex marriage nationwide in the United States on June 26.

 Michigan had previously banned the recognition of same-sex unions in any form after a popular vote added an amendment to the State Constitution in 2004.
-A statute enacted in 1996 also banned both the licensing of same-sex marriages and the recognition of same-sex marriages from other jurisdictions.
+A statute enacted in 1996 also banned both the licensing of same-sex marriages and the recognition of same-sex unions from other jurisdictions.
 In 2023, various politicians expressed their intention to introduce legislation repealing the now-defunct constitutional ban on same-sex unions.
 Polling suggests that a large majority of Michiganders support the legal recognition of same-sex marriage.